mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_bad.md

 ## Bad Code

-These are examples of Objective-C 2.0 code, that will not work with MulleObjC.
+These are examples of Objective-C 2.0 code, that will not work with mulle-objc.

 ### @import

-MulleObjC has no support for modules and the **@import** directive.
+mulle-objc has no support for modules and the **@import** directive.
 This will give a compiler error:

 ```